pavithrabharathi12/Restaurant-Triangle/README.txt

 Tools Required  :
-Visual Studio 2015/2019 which runs the c#,Windows Form Application,and helps in Api call
+Visual Studio 2015/2019 which runs the c#,Windows Form Application,and helps in Api call.

+Required Packages:
+      1. Gmap.Net.Windows
+      2. Microsoft.AspNet.WebApi.Client

 Note: # Zomato Api Key is already included in the ZomatoInfo.cs file.
       # Home location/Starting point : can be your current latitude and longitude from the google map.